 Under the federal Garn-St. Germain Depository Institutions Act (12 U.S.C.
 1701j-3), SouthState Bank cannot enforce a due-on-sale clause when the property transfers to a surviving spouse, child, relative upon death, or the borrower's revocable living trust.
 Confirmed Successors in Interest are treated as borrowers under CFPB mortgage servicing rules and are entitled to account information and loss mitigation options.
 Some mortgage loans may be serviced by a third party on SouthState's behalf -- contact Customer Care to determine your servicer.
 Phone Banking: 1-800-763-0555 (24 hours).
 SouthState Wealth can assist with estate settlement: southstatebank.com/wealth/contact-a-wealth-advisor.

-Processing timelines at SouthState Bank: Varies based on account type and documentation.
-Incomplete documentation is the most common cause of delays—submitting all required documents with the initial claim helps avoid additional processing time.
+Build your letter of instructionExpected timelines at SouthState Bank: Varies based on account type and documentation.
+Delays are almost always caused by incomplete paperwork—gathering all required documents before filing the initial claim helps avoid back-and-forth.

 SouthState Bank requires several documents to process a claim, including Certified death certificate, Government-issued photo ID for beneficiary or representative, and Letters Testamentary or Letters of Administration (if no POD designation), and additional documentation depending on the account type.
 Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.